XinXU-USTC/Composition-RL/README.md

 bash scripts/eval/start_generate.sh
 ```

-The resulted metrics and evaluation outputs will be saved under the folder `your_model_path/eval_results`
+The resulting metrics and evaluation outputs will be saved under the folder `your_model_path/eval_results`.

 ## 🤗 Datasets and Models

-we are open-sourcing our complete codes, and training details for the research community.
-All our resulted checkpoints can be found in [TFPI Collection](https://huggingface.co/collections/xx18/tfpi).
+We are open-sourcing our complete code and training details for the research community.
+All our checkpoints can be found in [Composition-RL Collection](https://huggingface.co/collections/xx18/composition-rl).

 | Name | Link | Remarks |
 | - | - | - |